prototypo/persistenturls/src/README.txt

   ----------------------------------------------------
   | Option C.  Installing from a Subversion Checkout |
   ----------------------------------------------------

-NB: This option is useful for developers and those wishing to customize their installation.
+NOTE: This option is useful for developers and those wishing to customize their installation.

 To install a PURL server from a Subversion checkout, do the following: